jayJs/jay/README.md

 requires [Jay-npm](https://github.com/jayJs/jay-npm)

 Jay features a wrapper for common AJAX REST API calls.
-Calls are made to address "/api/j".
+Calls ($.ajax JSONP) are made to address "/api/j".

 **post(table, data)** -  add a row to database.
 **get(table, limit, objectId)** - get a row from database.
 If limit is 1, add objectId, else <limit> last posts are queried.